hapax/hapax.github.io/assets/boring.md

 <!-- https://en.wikipedia.org/wiki/Definable_real_number -->

-"Boring" and "interesting" are subjective terms.
+"Boring" and "interesting" are subjective.
 We'll use something a tad more well-defined, and replace "interesting" with *describable*.
 A number is describable if it has some finite description, using